 In the first place it must be done with a person’s sincere confession of his or her sin and his or her inability to obey God’s laws by his or her own efforts.
 Such confession and repentance demonstrate one’s acceptance of God’s will and love.

 With the acceptance of God’s will and love comes his forgiving grace and his gift of the Holy Spirit.
-It is God’s grace, faithfully trusting in his good will, and surrender to the transforming power of the Holy Spirit that enables any Christian or believer in Jesus to practice morality, to live a moral life.
-This is not a matter of regularly practicing traditional religious rituals of worship or even service to others, but it is a matter of being “born” by the Spirit of God.
+It is God’s grace, faithfully trusting in his good will, and surrender to the transforming power of the Holy Spirit that enables any Christian or believer in Jesus to practice morality and to mature in the practice of its legal principles, to live a moral life.
+This is not a matter of regularly practicing traditional religious rituals of worship or even service to others, but it is a matter of being “born” and having one’s “mind” renewed by the Spirit of God.
 For some particular guidance in this transforming process see my statements on “Basic doctrine regarding sin”, “God’s work of redemption”, and “The Plan of Salvation (Revised)” on this website.

 The above Scripture quotations are taken from the HOLY BIBLE, NEW INTERNATIONAL VERSION.
 Copyright © 1973, 1984 by International Bible Society.
 Used by permission of Zondervan Publishing House.